 - Beck's, the world's number one German beer, is renowned for uncompromising quality.
 It is brewed today, just as it was in 1873, with a rigorous brewing process and a recipe using only four natural ingredients.
 Beck's adheres to the strictest quality standards of the German Reinheitsgebot (Purity Law).
 Beck's is brewed in various countries, including the United States. - Budweiser is one of the top selling beers in the United States.
-Globally, Budweiser volumes have grown every year since 2010, including growth of 2.3% in 2017.
-Budweiser sales outside the United States represented over 69% of global Budweiser volume in 2017, driven by strong growth in Asia.
-Brazil and Europe.
-Budweiser was a sponsor of the 2014 and 2018 FIFA World Cups[TM] and will also sponsor the 2022 FIFA World Cup[TM]. - Castle Lager is popularly described as South Africa's national beer, first brewed in Johannesburg in 1895, using local hops, creating a somewhat dry taste with bitterness and undertones of malt.
-Castle Lager is the official sponsor to several South African sporting associations, including the national football and cricket teams. - Castle Lite was first brewed in South Africa in 1994 with a mission to provide the coldest and most refreshing beer on the South African market.
-Today, it is an Africa-wide premium brand enjoyed in 11 countries and continues to innovate to keep its beer "extra cold". - Corona is the best-selling Mexican beer in the world and the leading beer brand in Mexico.
+Globally, Budweiser volumes have grown every year since 2010, including growth of 4.0% in 2018.
+Budweiser sales outside the United States represented over 71.8% of global Budweiser volume in 2018, driven by strong growth in Asia.
+Brazil, Africa and India.
+Budweiser was a sponsor of the 2018 FIFA World CupTM and achieved the number 1 position in share of conversation, reaching 1.2 billion video views throughout the tournament period.
+Budweiser will continue this sponsorship for the 2022 FIFA World CupTM. - Castle Lager is popularly described as South Africa's national beer, first brewed in Johannesburg in 1895, using local hops, creating a somewhat dry taste with bitterness and undertones of malt.
+Castle Lager is the official sponsor of several South African sporting associations, including the national football and cricket teams. - Castle Lite was first brewed in South Africa in 1994 with a mission to provide the coldest and most refreshing beer on the South African market.
+Today, it is an Africa-wide premium brand enjoyed in 13 countries and continues to innovate to keep its beer "extra cold". - Corona is the best-selling Mexican beer in the world and the leading beer brand in Mexico.
 Corona is available in more than 120 countries.
-In 2017, it was ranked number six in the BrandzTM list of most valuable beer brands worldwide.
+In 2018, it was ranked number five in the BrandzTM list of most valuable beer brands worldwide.
 The Group granted Constellation Brands, Inc. the exclusive right to market and sell Corona and certain other Grupo Modelo beer brands in the 50 states of the United States, the District of Columbia and Guam, including Victoria, Modelo Especial, Pacifico and Negra Modelo. - Hoegaarden is a high-end Belgian wheat (or "white") beer.
 Based on its brewing tradition dating back to 1445, Hoegaarden is top fermented and then refermented in the bottle or keg, leading to its distinctive cloudy white appearance. - Leffe, a rich, full-bodied beer that hails from Belgium, has the longest heritage in the Group's beer portfolio and is available in over 70 countries worldwide. - Redd's was originally launched in South Africa as a bold, crisp apple ale in 1996.
 It led South African Breweries' efforts to compete in the cider category in South Africa.
 It is a golden liquid, with a fruity aroma of fresh red apples and citrus fruit, followed through with a crisp sweet taste on the palate.
-Redd's is also available in Redd's Dry, Redd's Carnival Rosé and Redd's Bold Crisp.

-• Stella Artois is the number one Belgian beer in the world according to Plato Logic Limited and the world's fourth most valuable beer brand according to Kantar's BrandZTM study, and is distributed in over 90 countries worldwide.
+Redd's is also available in Redd's Dry, Redd's Carnival Rosé and Redd's Vodka Lemon. - Stella Artois is the number one Belgian beer in the world according to Plato Logic Limited, it is the world's fourth most valuable beer brand according to Kantar's BrandZTM study, and it is distributed in over 90 countries worldwide.
 As a premium lager with roots tracing back to 1366 in the town of Leuven, Belgium, its legacy of quality and elegance is reflected in its iconic chalice and nine-step pouring ritual.
-The top three markets for Stella Artois as of 2017 are the United States, the United Kingdom and Argentina, with expansion plans well under way in several new growth markets including Australia, South Africa and Mexico.
-In 2017, a new visual brand identity was launched to upgrade its packaging and retail assets.
+The top three markets in terms of revenue for Stella Artois as of 2018 are the United States, the United Kingdom and Brazil, with expansion plans well under way in several new growth markets including South Africa and Mexico.